uptane/uptane-standard/uptane-standard.md

 * ECUs are programmable and provide sufficient performance to be updated.
 * ECUs SHALL be able to perform public key cryptography operations and calculate hashes of images and metadata files.
 * There are state-of-the-art secure servers in place, such as the Director and Image repository servers.
+* The initial Uptane required data, such as Uptane metadata, have been securely provisioned into the ECUs by the time they are installed in the vehicle.

 It is important that any bugs detected in Uptane implementations be patched promptly.
 Failure to do so could interfere with the effectiveness of Uptane's operations.